info343b-a17/exercise09/problem-a/README.md

     (The "adopt" button is disabled, since that functionality isn't implemented in this exercise).

-8. Finally, add functionality so that whe you click on each `PetCard`, the page _redirects_ to the appropriate `/adopt` route.
+8. Finally, add functionality so that when you click on each `PetCard`, the page _redirects_ to the appropriate `/adopt` route.

     To do this, modify the `PetCard` class (in `src/App.js`) so that when you click on the card, you assign a value to that component's `state` indicating that you should redirect to the detail page for that pet's name.